Use this document to understand how CoreStateful stores runtime state, which state each SDK

 Interceptors run in the order they were added.
 Each interceptor receives the output of the previous one.
 The chain is snapshotted at invocation time, so adding or removing interceptors while an event is in flight does not affect that event.

 The value parameter is typed Readonly<T>.
-Return a new or safely updated object rather than
+Return a new or safely updated object instead of

 interceptors.state applies the same mechanism to OptimizationData responses from the Experience

-API before they are written to the profile, selectedOptimizations, and changes signals:
+API before Core writes them to profile, selectedOptimizations, changes, and

 sdk.interceptors.state.add((data) => {